milos-agathon/relative-elevation-model-maps/README.md

 - Enhance your spatial analysis skills while discovering practical GIS applications.

 Perfect for anyone passionate about geospatial data and looking to bring their visualizations to life.

+Using this repo you will be able to make a 2D relative elevation map of the extent of Snake River in Wyoming.

+As well as a 3D version for the same area.